Background of ISO 27000

 Changing Regulatory Landscape

-BPM (Business Process Management) has a broad process-oriented management scope that incorporates SOP (standard operating procedure), risk management, BCM (business continuity management), MDM (master data management) and other frameworks aiming at continuous improvement and digital transformation of an organization.
-BPM touches and covers every aspect of ISMS while supporting business and compliance goals.
+Interfacing’s Integrated Management System (IMS) solution incorporates, QMS (Quality Management System) SOP (standard operating procedure), Risk management, compliance and audit, BCM (business continuity management), MDM (master data management) and other frameworks and solutions aiming at continuous improvement and digital transformation of an organization.
+IMS touches every aspect of ISMS while supporting business and compliance goals.

-BPM offers a strong grip to ISO 27000 over process control.
-Using BPM to pinpoint vulnerabilities of information security systems throughout processes can help organizations evaluate their risks in a more precise and systematic manner, formulate an all-around risk management plan, identify all critical steps and responsible personnel for implementation, and generate accurate audit trails throughout data lifecycle.
+Our innovative IMS solution offers added strength to ISO 27000 over process control.
+Using IMS to pinpoint vulnerabilities of information security systems throughout processes can help organizations evaluate their risks in a more precise and systematic manner, formulate an all-around risk management plan, identify all critical steps and responsible personnel for implementation, and generate accurate audit trails throughout the data lifecycle.

-Some prominent benefits of using BPM for ISMS are:
+Some prominent benefits of using Interfacing’s Integrated Management System for ISMS are:

-BPM helps organizations streamline and optimize processes, draw interdependencies between processes, resources, roles, rules, risks and controls, and visualize real-time data in an intuitive and user-friendly interface.
-Monitoring your performance and controlling your information security can be achieved through customized widgets, dashboards and reports embedded in the BPM software.
-Moreover, BPM facilitates implementation of other best practice frameworks, whether they are related or unrelated to ISMS, to support organizations’ continuous improvement management.
+IMS helps organizations streamline and optimize processes, draw interdependencies between processes, resources, roles, rules, risks and controls, and visualize real-time data in an intuitive and user-friendly interface.
+Monitoring your performance and controlling your information security can be achieved through customized widgets, dashboards and reports embedded in the Integrated Management System platform.
+Moreover, IMS facilitates implementation of other best practice frameworks, whether they are related or unrelated to ISMS, to support organizations’ continuous improvement management.

 Agile Change Management

-Traditional risk management methodology focuses on structure and system rigidness, while today’s BPM software adopting SaaS model can be implemented and rolled out in stages.
-As regulations, laws and policies regarding information security evolve on a daily basis, organizations are obliged to take instant actions.
-BPM helps ISMS absorb and implement changes using agile approach to accelerate change initiatives and minimize impacts followed by changes.
+Traditional risk management methodology focuses on structure and system rigidness, while Interfacing’s IMS software platform adopts a SaaS model that can be implemented and rolled out in stages.
+As regulations, laws and policies regarding information security evolve on a daily basis, organizations are obliged to take instant action to attest compliance.
+IMS helps ISMS absorb and implement changes using an agile approach to accelerate change initiatives and minimize impacts followed by changes.

 Comprehensive Risks & Controls

-BPM empowers organizations to be more proactive when it comes to risk management.
-It supports complete risk management lifecycle from risk identification, assessment, prioritization, association of controls and planning mitigations.
-BPM software can dynamically visualize risks in different graphs and matrices, generate risk analysis and reports, and facilitate internal and external audit efforts.
+IMS empowers organizations to be more proactive when it comes to risk management.
+It supports a complete risk management lifecycle from risk identification, assessment, prioritization, association of controls and planning mitigations.
+Our Digital Integrated Management System solution can dynamically visualize risks in different graphs and matrices, generate risk analysis and reports, and facilitate internal and external audit efforts.

-With integration capabilities with third party systems, BPM software is capable of creating a single source of truth for your centralized data reference and data lifecycle management.
-A unified and inclusive BPM platform ensures data ownership, integrity and consistency across departments.
-And organizing your data in a standardized way in return plays a pivotal role in strengthening your information security.
+With integration capabilities with third party systems, Our Integrated Management System solution is capable of creating a single source of truth for your centralized data reference and data lifecycle management.
+A unified and inclusive Digital Integration platform ensures data ownership, integrity and consistency across departments.
+Organizing your data in a standardized way in return plays a pivotal role in strengthening your information security.

-BPM software, with one common repository, allows employees to access knowledge and share best practices based on roles.
+An Integrated Management System (IMS) solution, with one common repository, allows employees to access knowledge and share best practices based on roles.
 Setting different security levels enable organizations to engage all internal and external stakeholders to collaborate on the same processes or tasks without sacrificing information security.
-Sharing information, raising improvement requests and getting notifications directly within the BPM platform further reduces collaboration frictions, especially for teams located in different locations or using different devices.
+Sharing information, raising improvement requests and getting notifications directly within the IMS platform further reduces collaboration frictions, especially for teams located in different locations or using different devices.

 How Interfacing Can Help

-Interfacing’s flagship product, the Enterprise Process Center® (EPC), can meet ISO 27000 requirements with its robust common repository along with its full-fledged features and interconnected modules.
-As a recognized leading BPM & GRC (Governance, risk and compliance) product, EPC offers a wide range of solutions including document management, performance analysis, data governance, risk assessment and auditing, targeted on ISMS for organizations in any type or size.
+Interfacing’s Digital Integrated Management System solution, Enterprise Process Center® (EPC), meets ISO 27000 requirements with its robust central repository along with its full-fledged features and interconnected modules.
+As a recognized leader in QMS & GRC (Governance, risk and compliance) products, EPC offers a wide range of solutions including document management, performance analysis, data governance, risk assessment and auditing, laser focused on ISMS for organizations of any type or size.

 Our software supports: